GotWoods/Setame/Readme.md

 ### Environment Sets
 - Ability to Delete a setting
 - Confirm Delete Environment Set (should be same logic as deleting an environment)
+- Can blank out the name of an variable and it will allow the warn you

 ### Applications
 - Regenerate Token
 - Ability to Delete a setting
-- Adding a setting to an environment is failing if the app was created after the environment set was created
+- Adding a setting to an environment is failing if the app was created after the environment set was created (error is EnviornmentNotFound)

 ### Users
 - All of it